According to Gottman, a leader in the field of couples therapy there are four factors which are predictive of relationships ending.

 - Promotes strengths.
 Because so much of couples therapy involves focusing on problem areas, it’s easy to lose sight of the other areas in which couples function effectively.
 The point of promoting strength is to help the couple derive more enjoyment out of their relationship.

-Please contact Martine to make an appointment via our contact form or directly on 0409 177 614.
+Please contact Martine to discuss via our contact form or directly on 0409 177 614.

 THE YOGA CLINIC